vud531/Sprint-Challenge-Authentication/README.md

 a period of time that a server allow users to access its resources by exchanging encrypted data  ,
 1. What does bcrypt do to help us store passwords in a secure manner. hashing passwords, adding salt to passwords before hashing them, hashing passwords with multiple rounds
 1. What does bcrypt do to slow down attackers? hash the password multiple times
-1. What are the three parts of the JSON Web Token? header, payload, signature
+1. What are the three parts of the JSON Web Token? secret, payload, signature

 ## Project Set Up